-Status: This condition was met in 2022.
-As part of the planning process for the construction of Phase 13A in 2020-2022, USA Waste utilized the 2003 SCAQMD-approved CEQA Mitigation Monitoring Workplan for NO2 (see Appendix).
+Status: This condition was met in 2023.
+As part of the planning process for the construction of Phase 13B in 2023-2024, USA Waste utilized the 2003 SCAQMD-approved CEQA Mitigation Monitoring Workplan for NO2 (see Appendix).
 The work plan was prepared expressly to satisfy the requirements of MM AQ-11.
-NO2 monitoring was performed in 2020 and 2021 during the excavation of Phase 13A construction.
-Excavation of 13A was completed in August 06, 2021 and the liner construction began August 07, 2021.
-NO2 monitoring was not required for 2022.
-The liner construction in Phase 13A was completed in 2022.
+NO2 monitoring was performed in 2023 and will be performed again in 2024 during the excavation of Phase 13B construction.
+Excavation of 13B will be completed in 2024 and the liner construction will begin thereafter.